Keyboard shortcuts

 use almanac::Almanac;

-// The Atlas lists every citizen in the gov with operator metadata.
+// The Atlas lists every member in the coalition with operator metadata.

 if let Some(atlas_cfg) = ETH_SUPERCHAIN.atlas() {

-// Use the atlas as your canonical "what's in this gov" reference.
+// Use the atlas as your canonical "what's in this coalition" reference.

 }